EwilsonS/Evan_Wilson_JavaS1/README.md

 _________________________________________________
   **_6/10/2019_**
-_Java objects_
+###_Java objects_
 Key concepts
 - Abstraction
 - Assembly language
 - Everything is an object
 - Every object/class has a type
   - A new object/class defines a new type.
-  - "Object has state behavior and identity"
+- Objects have **state**, **behavior** and **identity**
   - state of a car - color, shange color => change state
   - behavior - methods of the object
   - Distinguishes each obj from every other obj

   Public interface and private implementation
   - Accessible to the outside world (public)
   - The _how_ should be hidden (private)
   - i.e. ATM machine

   Encapsulation
   - A well defined class has a public interface that clearly defines what the class does
   - Has a well defned area of responsiblilty
   - The class should do one thing, well and completely
   - Cohesion- related stuff in one place, no random
   - Single resposibilty principle

+  Data Hiding - Close to encapsulation, works within the private imlpementation
+  - Only share pertinent info with user

+  Delegation - Private implementation will delegate the work to existing classes
+  -